Program Mission Statement

 - Students can evaluate radiographic images for appropriate positioning and image quality.

-Goal 5: Graduates will positively reflect overall program effectiveness.
+Goal 8: Graduates will positively reflect overall program effectiveness

-- Graduates will be employed in healthcare setting as entry level radiographers.
+- Graduates will be employed in healthcare settings as entry level radiographers.

 - Students admitted to program will graduate from program.

 - Employers will indicate satisfaction with the graduates' ability to perform entry-level expectations in the role of a competent radiographer.